-Growing up in Flin Flon, Manitoba, a small mining community approximately 800 kilometers north of Winnipeg where my father ran the mining operation, it seemed natural that I would begin my career in Labour Relations.
+Growing up in Flin Flon, Manitoba, a small mining community approximately 800 kilometres north of Winnipeg where my father ran the mining operation, it seemed natural that I would begin my career in Labour Relations.
 That role would be the first of what would become a long career in manufacturing where, at the time, women and people of colour were few and far between – especially in leadership roles.

 [callout text=”I believe my purpose is to develop the next generation of leaders – across all dimensions of diversity.” align=”left”]